 The Networks are support groups for people over 18 who have dyslexia.
-As well as making new friends, the meetings can help you to:
+The meetings can help you to:

 - discuss how you have overcome challenges